saikanthpy/Awesome-FDE-Roadmap/README.md

 ### ✍️ Practical Scoping & Artifacts
 *The documents an FDE creates to ensure project survival.*

-*   **The SOW (Statement of Work):** [How to write an SOW](https://www.projectmanager.com/blog/statement-of-work).
-This is your shield against "Scope Creep".
+*   **The SOW (Statement of Work):** This is your shield against "Scope Creep".
 It defines exactly where your job ends.
 *   **The MVA (Minimum Viable Architecture):** Don't over-engineer.
 Design the simplest version on GCP (e.g., Cloud Run + BigQuery) that proves the value in < 30 days.
-*   **[The Technical Demo](https://www.gong.io/blog/sales-demo/):** An FDE demo is not a feature tour.
+*   **The Technical Demo:** An FDE demo is not a feature tour.
 It is a **Value Narrative**.
 Show how the data moves from their messy legacy system into a clean AI-driven insight.

 ### 🚩 Red Flags for FDEs
 *If you see these during discovery, escalate immediately:*